There are plenty of walks to choose from across Devon - from riverside rambles, moorland views, woodland walks and coastal clambers.

 The National Trust conserves and cares for miles of coast and foot paths for walking.
 With so many types of walks for all abilities, you can find the right trail for you.

 Walking on Dartmoor is one of the best ways to explore the area.
-Here are a few of our favourite walks to enjoy the outdoors this spring.
+Here are a few of our favourite walks to enjoy the outdoors.

-A few of the best walks to enjoy during spring near Plymouth, taking in woodlland, coast and rivers.
+A few of the best walks to enjoy during spring and early summer near Plymouth, taking in woodlland, coast and rivers.